 Designing with typography uses the same principles.
 Only then, it is on its way to becoming a work of art.
 So, when you begin to experiment with this kind of graphic design, remember your “white space” is as important as the filled space.
 This is known as letting a work of art breathe.

 Some of the best designs which use typography as well as any fine art have come from limited resources and time.
 Too much thinking or pondering can sometimes drive creativity resulting in a safe, boring outcome.

 This does not mean that you don’t need skills and a brain; it simply means art comes together when one lets the creative juices flow and most importantly, combines it with skill.
 A project will then flow easier and solutions come quicker.

 The Experiment: Typography Only, Please

-What can make typography, in graphic design, challenging is to really view it as its own art form.
-It’s time to find out what kind of magic one can create with the combination of computer skills, art sense and amazing fonts.
+What can make typography, in graphic design, the challenge is to really view it as its own art form.
+It’s time to find out what kind of magic one can create with the combination of computer skills, art sense, and amazing fonts.